armory/docs/content/en/continuous-deployment/plugin-guide/plugin-appname.md

 ![Proprietary](/images/proprietary.svg)
 ## Requirements

-For Armory Enterprise 2.27.x (OSS 1.27.x) and later, you must use version `0.2.0` or later of the plugin.
+For Armory Continuous Deployment 2.27.x (OSS 1.27.x) and later, you must use version `0.2.0` or later of the plugin.

 ## Limitations